Windows Virtual Protector

 Complete these steps to access your desktop:

-1. Wait until Windows Virtual Protector finishes it's fake security scan and click "Settings" (at the top of the main window).
+1. Wait until Windows Virtual Protector completes the fake security scan and click "Settings" (at the top of the main window).

 4. Access "My Computer".
 Double click on "My Computer" icon.